canonical/maas/docs/configure.rst

 .. image:: media/series.*

-The menu will always list all the currently available series according to which images are available.
+The menu will always list all the currently available series according to which boot images are available.

 Using the maas-cli command
 ^^^^^^^^^^^^^^^^^^^^^^^^^^